Category:

 Endoscopy Framework: Clinical Endoscopy Risk & Management

 This comprehensive framework serves as an essential resource for NHS leaders seeking to understand and address the risks inherent in clinical endoscopy.
-Developed by Athera Healthcare in collaboration with UK healthtech experts, it offers a robust framework to align with NHS endoscopy guidelines and enhance operational safety, efficiency, and compliance long-term.
+Developed by Athera Healthcare, it offers a robust framework to align with NHS endoscopy guidelines and enhance operational safety, efficiency, and compliance long-term.

 Overview